-Seth Graham is a senior associate in the Technology Transactions Group of Morrison & Foerster’s Tokyo office.
-His practice is concentrated on transactions and counseling involving intellectual property and technology, with an emphasis on licensing agreements, technology transfers, joint development and services arrangements, and related distribution and commercialization activities.
+Seth Graham is of counsel in the Technology Transactions Group of Morrison & Foerster’s Tokyo office.
+He has supported on transactions involving intellectual property and technology, with an emphasis on licensing arrangements, technology transfers, joint development activities, and monetizing intellectual property assets.

-Mr. Graham also advises clients in the context of adversarial litigation negotiations and settlements and in connection with mergers and acquisitions, restructurings, joint ventures and other corporate transactions.
-Mr. Graham has extensive experience in cross-border transactions, having worked on major transactions in the United States, Asia, and Europe.
-He has also provided pro bono legal services to several not-for-profit entities and visual artists in connection with establishing and enforcing their intellectual property rights.
+Mr. Graham has had experience relating to adversarial litigation negotiations and settlements as well as mergers and acquisitions, restructurings, joint ventures and other corporate transactions.
+He has also provided pro bono legal support to several not-for-profit entities and visual artists in connection with establishing and enforcing their intellectual property rights.

 Mr. Graham is admitted to practice in New York and California.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.